-Time to try out some new places in Manchester!
-To make the post-lockdown planning a little bit easier, we’ve rounded up the best hidden and secret bars that Manchester has to offer… If you can find them that is.
+…it’s time to try out some new places in Manchester!
+To make the weekend planning a little bit easier, we’ve rounded up the best hidden and secret bars that Manchester has to offer… If you can find them that is.

 1. Behind Closed Doors

-Discreetly placed between a body piercing shop and a t-shirt printers, Behind Closed Doors sits behind a seedy-looking door that could easily be mistaken for a private entrance to either of the shops next door.
+Discreetly placed between a body piercing shop and a t-shirt printers, although now known by many Northern Quarter regulars, Behind Closed Doors sits behind a seedy-looking door that could easily be mistaken for a private entrance to either of the shops next door.
 When you do find the door, guests are led down a suspicious staircase, decked out with XXX signs that could have you wondering if you’ve stumbled into the wrong place.

 2. The Washhouse